Kia K9

 The Kia K9, marketed as the Kia K900 in the United States and Canada and as the Kia Quoris in other export markets, is a full-size luxury sedan manufactured and marketed by Kia, now in its second generation.

 The K9 was launched in South Korea in May 2012, with export sales beginning in late 2012.
-As of June 2013, it was sold in South Korea, the Middle East, Colombia, Chile, Guatemala, Peru, Russia, the United States, and Canada.
+As of June 2013, it was sold in South Korea, United Arab Emirates, Colombia, Chile, Guatemala, Peru, Russia, the United States, and Canada.
 There are plans to release it in China, although Kia will not use the Quoris nameplate after it lost a legal battle.
 The K900 was discontinued in Canada by 2018, and the United States in January 2021.

 The second generation K9 was launched in 2018.

 First generation (KH; 2012)

 The K9 is a derivative of the Hyundai Equus and Genesis, with which it shares the BH-L (VI) platform.
 It is the first rear-wheel-drive sedan Kia offered in the United States.
 The K9's development code was KH.

 The K9 is slightly shorter than the Equus, and has a longer wheelbase than the Hyundai Genesis with shorter front overhang dimensions.
 The Quoris features Kia's "Tiger nose" grill as well as blind spot detection, head-up display and an adaptive front lighting system.

 Launch engines in Korea include a 300 PS 3342 cc V6 and a 334 PS 3778 cc GDI (Gasoline Direction-Injection) V6, coupled with an eight-speed automatic transmission.

 The Quoris debuted in Russia in 2013 with a 294 PS 3.8L V6.

 The K900 in the US uses a 426 PS 5038 cc GDI V8, producing 376 lbft of torque.
 In Canada, the K900 can be fitted with either a 315 PS 3.8L GDI V6, producing 293 lbft of torque or the same 5.0L GDI V8 as the US market.